explain home explain home explain home explain homeexplain banner

 A Pages document is actually a "bundle", ie. although it appears as a single icon it is really a directory that contains all of the files needed for the document.
 Control-click on the Pages document icon and select "Show Package Contents".
 Inside the bundle is an index file, either index.xml.gz or index.xml.
 This index file must be uncompressed before being used.

 Transforming the Pages index document into DocBook involves "chaining" the XML document through a "pipeline" of XSL stylesheets.
-There are four XSL stylesheets involved: pages-normalise.xsl, wordml-sections.xsl, wordml-blocks.xsl and wordml-final.xsl.
+There are four XSL stylesheets involved: pages2normalise.xsl, normalise2sections.xsl, sections2blocks.xsl and blocks2dbk.xsl.
 NB. the last three stylesheets are the same ones used for transforming WordML into DocBook.

 Example usage: